Yarra Plenty Regional Library: Mill Park Library

-Rosanna Library
+Rosanna Library 1973-2023

 Rosanna Library is one of three libraries in the City of Banyule.
-It is located at 72 Turnham Avenue.
-It was opened on 15 August 1973 by the Minister for Local Government and Planning Mr Hunt.
-The library is located at Turnham Avenue near the corner of Douglas Street.
+The original library was located at 72 Turnham Avenue on the corner of Douglas Street.
+It was opened on 15 August 1973.
 It was built with a bluestone exterior at a cost of $140,000.
-In addition the City of Heidelberg had purchased the property which included a shop at the corner.
+It has an open floor design.
+At that time, the City of Heidelberg purchased the neighbouring corner property on Douglas Street.
 This was eventually demolished and the area landscaped.

-The design of the layout is an open look.
+The library closed in early 2023 and a temporary pop-up library opened in Beetham Parade Rosanna.

+Rosanna Library Redevelopment

-In December 2020 Banyule City Council entered an agreement with Woolworths who owns adjoining land.
-Initial concepts have been developed to show what a proposed two-story building could look like and how the spaces would be used.
+In December 2020 Banyule City Council entered an agreement with Woolworths who owns adjoining land to the Council land where the library was situated.
+Initial concepts were developed to show what a proposed two-story building could look like and how the spaces would be used.
 In August 2021 the Council gave notice of its intention to sell part of the land which the library occupies to Fabcot Pty Ltd (wholly owned subsidiary of Woolworths Limited) to facilitate the development of a Woolworths supermarket, In return Fabcot will construct and deliver a new library to agreed specifications and construction cost.
-The new library will be a two-storey, 1,300m2 building that incorporates indoor and outdoor spaces with a basement carpark.
-The new library is expected to open by 2024.
-In January 2023 a space at 56 Beetham Parade, Rosanna was announced for the temporary pop-up library which will open in mid-March.
+The new library will be a three-story building with expanded children's area, co-working and study spaces, community meeting rooms and other services and spaces.
+The redevelopment of Rosanna Library is scheduled to finish by the end of 2025.

 Thomastown Library

-Thomastown Library is one of four libraries in the City of Whittlesea.
+Thomastown Library is one of five libraries in the City of Whittlesea.
 The library is located beside the Thomastown Recreation & Aquatic Centre and Edgars Creek Trail and walking distance to Westgarthtown.
-It has a strong partnership with Thomastown Neighbourhood House which is located in the library.
-A coffee cart opened in September 2016.

 The library opened in April 1993.
 In 2005 Thomastown Library was extended to include meeting rooms, a computer room with 16 terminals, a landscaped courtyard, storage area and kitchenette and revamped children's area which was lauded as a community hub and a model for community projects across Victoria by the State Government.
 Three art projects were also implemented at this time which included an outdoor mosaic work incorporating the themes of water, migration and Edgar's Creek, a 10-metre long curved glass entry wall and circulation desk windows featuring images of local people and places and the teenage area features images of local teenagers involved in a number of activities.
 In early 2016 building extension works took place for a multiple purpose room and office space and office reconfiguration works to provide two maternal & child health centre consulting rooms, waiting area and program room within the community hub.
+A refurbishment project took place in 2024 which included a new maker space, installation of custom-built workstations with cribs for parents, single study booths and dedicated study and quiet areas.